Apple Addresses Privacy Concerns Surrounding App Authentication in macOS

 - a new preference for users to opt out of these security protections

-Some users have advocated blocking the traffic to Apple's authentication servers, but it appears that Apple will provide this option to end users in the future as well.
+Some users have advocated blocking the traffic to Apple's authentication servers, but it appears that Apple will provide this option to end-users in the future as well.

+Although this particular traffic is relatively harmless, the very idea that they thought that was a good design decision is disturbing.

+Exactly, which is arguably worse because they are basically acting like that aspect wasn’t a big deal.